brandur/sorg/content/drafts/rust-critique.md

 didn't find in the interpreter.
 You send it to production and redeploy a dozen times to fix all the new edge cases that you find there.
 When you introduce threading, you start the process all over again.
+Code's never done -- it's just (mostly) working for today.

 ## Leftpad-ification of the ecosystem (#leftpadification)